Another Loss for North American Shortwave

 I was saddened to learn that Radio Netherlands is ending shortwave transmissions to North America, effective October 26, 2008.
 Radio Netherlands was one of the first shortwave stations I ever heard and I have spent many enjoyable hours over the years listening to their programs.

-I’m sure this makes sense as a business decision for Radio Netherlands, just as I’m sure it made sense for the BBC to drop shortwave broadcasts to North America.
-Obviously there is no station with a large enough budget to broadcast everywhere and it only makes sense to allocate limited resources to areas considered to be most important.
+I’m sure this move makes financial sense for Radio Netherlands, just as I’m sure dropping shortwave broadcasts to North America made financial sense for the BBC.
+There are no broadcasters with budgets large enough to transmit to everywhere in the world and it only makes sense to allocate limited resources to areas deemed most important.
+But it’s still sad to watch the steady decline of shortwave services to North America.

 Radio Netherlands Worldwide’s English broadcasts are available in North America in an increasing variety of ways.
 More and more partner stations are taking our programming (a growing number of NPR stations in the US and CBC in Canada) and there are now a wide range of satellite options (including Sirius satellite radio).